axgonz/githubsecrets/README.md

     az role assignment create --assignee $az_msiName --role 'Contributor' --scope /subscriptions/$az_subId/resourceGroups/$az_rgName
     ```

+    > Note: The permissions above are and example, use the least privileged approach when assigning permissions.

 ## Set up

 The following uses the provided GitHub workflows to build and deploy the sample.